 So, let’s take first a look at the box:

 We have here the enclosure, made out of matte plastic.
 The enclosure comes with mounting slots so it can be wall mounted.
 The cover is a shiny black plastic (mind the fingerprints, please).
 We also find an add-on board with all the circuits needed to implement the on-off power function, the RTC, and the mSATA adapter.
 Mounting screws and a heatsink for the Pi is provided.
-The connection of the mSATA drive is achieved via a special USB adapter is provided.
+The connection of the mSATA drive is achieved via a special USB adapter, also provided.

 The user manual tries to provide all the required information in a small leaflet, but at the expense of small print.
 It ended directly in the trash bin, and I have downloaded the user manual in pdf format.